mathformoso/RL-playground/README.md

 # RL-playground---ddpg
-Playground for RL in Tensorflow
+Implementation of some common RL models in Tensorflow

 Own implementation of DDPG.